OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 Log in to the [Keycloak admin console](http://keycloak:8080/auth/admin) to add/edit users or to obtain client credentials.

-Ask someone on the team to create an account for you on the Int and Staging environments.

 ## Tests
 Copy the file in the `psd-web` directory called `.env.test.example` to `.env.test`, and modify as appropriate.